syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCalendar/ViewMode.md

 {% endtabs %}

 >**NOTE**
-* DrawMonthCell event triggered for current month dates only.
+* The DrawMonthCell event is triggered for the current month dates only.
-* VisibleDates count in the MonthChanged event based on the current month dates only.
+* The VisibleDates count in the MonthChanged event depends on the current month dates only.

 ## YearView